-Perhaps the first and biggest benefit people get from volunteering is the satisfaction of incorporating service into their lives and making a difference in their community and country.
+Perhaps the first and biggest benefit people get from volunteering is the satisfaction of making a positive difference in their community and country.
 The intangible benefits alone-such as pride, satisfaction and accomplishment-are worthwhile reasons to serve.
 In addition, when people share their time and talents, they solve problems, strengthen communities, improve lives, and connect to others.